Union, SC Demographics

 A map of Union's Population by Race

-Of the 475 places in South Carolina, Union is the 72nd most populous.
+Union is ranked the 77th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Union was ranked the 72nd most populous place in the 2020 Census.

 Union's White Population